PGelss/scikit_tt/README.md

 mals .................. modified ALS for systems of linear equations in the TT format
 ```

-### 3.2 Eigenvalue problems
+### 3.2 Generalized eigenvalue problems

 ALS and MALS can also be used to find approximations of eigenvalues and corresponding eigentensors of TT operators.
-The basic procedures of ALS and MALS - implemented in [*solvers/evp.py*](scikit_tt/solvers/evp.py) - for eigenvalue problems are similar to the ones for systems of linear equations.
+The basic procedures of ALS and MALS - implemented in [*solvers/evp.py*](scikit_tt/solvers/evp.py) - for (generalized) eigenvalue problems are similar to the ones for systems of linear equations.
 The main difference is the type of optimization problem which has to be solved in the iteration steps.
 See [[3](README.md#11-references)]  for details.

 ```
 als ................... alternating linear scheme for eigenvalue problems in the TT format